Excitations in the Higher Lattice Gauge Theory Model for Topological Phases I: Overview: Properties from gauge theory picture

-from which we see that the charge experiences the same transform as if it travelled around a flux of $g(t)hg(t)^{-1}$, as expected from our rules for changing the start-points of fluxes.
+from which we see that the charge experiences the same transform as if it travelled around a flux of $g(t)hg(t)^{-1}$, as expected from the rules for changing the start-points of fluxes.

 We can also obtain the braiding relations of the magnetic fluxes using this picture.
 Consider the case where we have two flux tubes, which we define with the same start-point.
 We want to keep track of the measurement paths and the flux labels, as we move the fluxes around.
 We consider exchanging the two flux loops by pushing one through the other, as shown in Figure \ref{braiding_fluxes_1}.
 When we move a flux loop, the measurement path (which is associated with the flux label) moves with it so that the measurement path and flux tube remain linked (we can imagine the flux tube dragging the measurement path with it).
-For example, in the top-right part of Figure \ref{braiding_fluxes_1}, which shows the situation after we perform the braiding move, we see that the measurement path for the blue flux tube (which is originally lower than the red flux tube) is pulled through the (now lower) red flux tube.
+For example, in the top-right part of Figure \ref{braiding_fluxes_1}, which shows the situation after we perform the braiding move, we see that the measurement path for the initially lower flux tube (the blue tube) is pulled through the other (now lower) tube (the red tube).
 This new deformed path carries the original flux label ($h$ in Figure \ref{braiding_fluxes_1}) and so this flux label is now associated to a process where we pull a charge through the lower loop, then around the upper one and then back through the lower loop, rather than a process where we simply braid the charge around the upper loop.
 We want to define our fluxes with respect to our original measurement paths, in order to find the labels associated to the original measurement processes and so to find the change to the system under braiding.
 That is, we want to find the labels associated to the original measurement paths ($\alpha$ and $\beta$ in Figure \ref{braiding_fluxes_1}).
 To do this, we need to write the original paths in terms of the new deformed ones, for which we know the path labels.
 This will allow us to obtain the labels of the original paths and so tell us the result of braiding our fluxes.

 \begin{widetext}

 \end{widetext}